 "Yes… Do I know you?" she asks, and her amusement suddenly changes to confusion.

 It dawns on him that she has absolutely no idea who he is and he is almost provoked to frown, but it's expected.
 "I'm Uchiha Sasuke… We met at a party a few weeks ago," he explains to her and sees her features adorn a look of realization.

 She grins, "Oh right!
 You're the guy who was smoking!"
 Then her grin falls.
 "You've got to be kidding me.
 You're a doctor and you smoke?"
 Her eyes narrow at his name-tag.

-"Ah, that is where you are wrong, I am a psychologist, thus I have no shame," he corrects her, receiving a file from a nurse at the same time.
+"A psychologist," he corrects her, receiving a file from a nurse at the same time.
 He gives the nurse a nod, indicating a thank you, before returning his attention to the seemingly short girl in front of him.
 "If you don't mind me asking, what are you doing here?"

 He nearly screams.

 She's in high school.
 He wants to tear out his hair at this information, seeing that he is more than likely ten-years older than her, if not more, and is almost disgusted with himself for letting a girl of seventeen-or-so plague his mind for over a week.